cobalt2727/L4T-Megascript/README.md

 ## All scripts
 Check the [Wiki page for Scripts](https://github.com/cobalt2727/L4T-Megascript/wiki) for the most updated information!
 ## Planned features:
-- Finish all the wiki pages (and ideally, migrate them over in the long run to https://squidfunk.github.io/mkdocs-material/ like RetroPie's [really cool documentation](https://retropie.org.uk/docs/)
+- Finish all the wiki pages (and ideally, migrate them over in the long run to https://squidfunk.github.io/mkdocs-material/ like RetroPie's [really cool documentation](https://retropie.org.uk/docs/))
-- ~~Automate adding the Sodium/Lithium/Phosphor mods (for performance) to the Minecraft script - only thing stopping this from happening right now is figuring out how to automatically build from source **if and only if** it's somehow detected that the most recent build of the most isn't compatible with the current version of Minecraft.
-It's easy enough to add these three mods manually in the MultiMC launcher for a MASSIVE, consistent framerate boost~~ <Br>
+- ~~Automate adding performance mods to the Minecraft Java script for a MASSIVE, consistent framerate boost~~ <Br>
 Done: Make sure to click the "Install Fabric" button within the Minecraft instance, otherwise the mods won't be loaded
-- Figure out a good process to compile [Xemu](https://github.com/mborgerson/xemu), possibly use the PPA as a fallback
+- ~~Figure out a good process to compile [Xemu](https://github.com/mborgerson/xemu), possibly use the PPA as a fallback~~ <Br>
+Kind of done: we've made a [script for it](https://github.com/cobalt2727/L4T-Megascript/blob/master/scripts/games_and_emulators/xemu.sh), but it doesn't automatically set up desktop files for the installation, so we need to do that ourselves at some point
 - Updated Kodi packages at some point, maybe - it's definitely _possible_ when compiled manually, it's just a question of how easy is it to get everything we need working properly.
 The annoying part is there's already a PPA out there for 18.04, but it doesn't support ARM devices...
 - More to come!
 ## Our Team
 - Cobalt: Manager/Lead Dev
+- theofficialgman: Contributor, UI designer
 - Lugsole: Contributor
-- Lang Kasempo: Contributor
-- theofficialgman: Contributor, UI designer
-- Fafabis: Contributor
 - Azkali: Advice/part of Switchroot dev team
-- All the users that put up with Cobalt breaking things every other day
+- all the users that put up with Cobalt breaking things every other week or so

 ## Need some help or want to contribute?